I knew that I’d have no internet in Cuba, but ironically I felt more connected than ever.

 Wind blew through my hair as I road through Havana’s old town in a lime green vintage car.
 I found myself amazed as I looked up at crumbling buildings.
 I inhaled the salty sea air as we rode along the iconic Malecon (seawall).
 A smile cropped up on my face as Cubans playfully danced to reggaeton on street corners and I danced along too.

 Our guide shared historical and cultural facts about his Cuba, which helped me connect the dots between Cuba’s past and my current observations.
 He perked up when he passed his old elementary school and the park he played at as a child.
 It was an honor to hear him talk about his own personal landmarks, which I would have never noticed alone.
-Many people rave about Havana’s historical monuments, but I quickly realized that the people are what truly bring the city to life.
+Many people rave about Havana’s historical monuments, but I quickly realized that the people bring the city to life.

-The simple life In Vinales
+The simple life in Vinales

 After discovering the the spirit of Havana, I was excited to visit Vinales.
 The drive from the bustling streets of Havana to the Cuban countryside was a much-needed change of pace.
 We drove past pastel-colored homes, massive limestone cliffs and endless rows of tobacco fields.
 Cowboys rode by on their horses and it felt like we were in a wild west movie scene.
 It wasn’t long before we were riding through the fields on horses too.
 As I sat atop my horse, I was in awe of the beautiful scenery that surrounded me.